Last updated on December 19th, 2024

 - Antioxidant Properties: Roasted chana is rich in antioxidants that help repair cellular damage, protecting the skin from oxidative stress.
 This can contribute to a healthier and more youthful appearance.

-- Moisturization: The antioxidants in roasted chana, along with its zinc content, contribute to moisturising the skin.
+- Moisturization: The antioxidants in roasted chana, along with its zinc content, contribute to moisturizing the skin.
 This can be especially beneficial in preventing dryness and maintaining skin hydration.

 - Anti-Aging: The combination of magnesium and zinc in roasted chana may help reduce fine lines, spots, and wrinkles.
-It enhances the elasticity of the skin, preventing signs of premature ageing.
+It enhances the elasticity of the skin, preventing signs of premature aging.

 - Acne Prevention: Zinc in roasted chana plays a role in regulating oil production, potentially preventing acne and promoting clearer skin.